-Need: Specific Family Types: Families with Disabilities Strategy 1: Target available assistance to Families with Disabilities: Select all that apply Implementing preference for disabled persons in family public housing Apply for special-purpose vouchers targeted to families with disabilities, should they Apply for special-purpose vouchers targeted to families with disabilities, should they become available 9.1 Affirmatively market to local non-profit agencies that assist families with disabilities Other: (list below) Provide preference to developers seeking Section 8 Project Based Vouchers in developments that provide services for families with disabilities.
-HOPWA in Public Housing Supported Housing Programs in Public Housing Section 8 Moderate Rehab Supported Housing Programs • Linking Treatment to Housing Program in Section 8 Housing and Stabilizing Chronically Homeless with Supports and Employment Program in Section 8 VASH Program in Section 8 Need: Specific Family Types: Races or ethnicities with disproportionate housing needs Strategy 1: Increase awareness of PHA resources among families of races and ethnicities with disproportionate needs: 9.1 Select if applicable 7.1 ☐ Affirmatively market to races/ethnicities shown to have disproportionate housing needs Other: (list below) As necessary affirmatively market to races/ethnicities shown to have disproportionate needs in the administration of site based waiting lists in the public housing program (see ACOP).
-Strategy 2: Conduct activities to affirmatively further fair housing Select all that apply 9.1 Counsel section 8 tenants as to location of units outside of areas of poverty or minority concentration and assist them to locate those units ✓ Market the section 8 program to owners outside of areas of poverty /minority concentrations ✓ Other: (list below) Actively participate in the development and implementation of the Analysis of Impediments and Fair Housing Plan for the City of Boston.
+Need: Specific Family Types: Families with Disabilities reed.
+Specific Failing Types.
+Failines with Disabilities Strategy 1: Target available assistance to Families with Disabilities: Select all that apply Select all that appry ☐ Implementing preference for disabled persons in family public housing ✓ Implementing preference for disabled persons in family public housing ✓ Apply for special-purpose vouchers targeted to families with disabilities, should they become available 0.1 9.1 Provide preference to developers seeking Section 8 Project Based Vouchers in developments that provide services for families with disabilities.
+HOPWA in Public Housing Supported Housing Programs in Public Housing Section 8 Moderate Rehab Supported Housing Programs Social Innovation Financing (SIF) VASH Program in Section 8 Need: Specific Family Types: Races or ethnicities with disproportionate housing needs Strategy 1: Increase awareness of PHA resources among families of races and ethnicities with disproportionate needs: 9.1 Select if applicable 7.1 Affirmatively market to races/ethnicities shown to have disproportionate housing needs Other: (list below) As necessary affirmatively market to races/ethnicities shown to have disproportionate needs in the administration of site based waiting lists in the public housing program (see ACOP).
+Strategy 2: Conduct activities to affirmatively further fair housing Select all that apply Counsel section 8 tenants as to location of units outside of areas of poverty or minority 9.1 concentration and assist them to locate those units ✓ Market the section 8 program to owners outside of areas of poverty /minority concentrations✓ Other: (list below) Actively participate with the City of Boston in the development of an Assessment of Fair Housing and implementation of the Consolidated Housing Plan for the City of Boston.

-Other Housing Needs & Strategies: (list needs and strategies below) 9.1 (2) Reasons for Selecting Strategies Of the factors listed below, select all that influenced the PHA's selection of the strategies it will pursue: Funding constraints Staffing constraints Limited availability of sites for assisted housing Extent to which particular housing needs are met by other organizations in the community Evidence of housing needs as demonstrated in the Consolidated Plan and other information available to the PHA Influence of the housing market on PHA programs Community priorities regarding housing assistance Results of consultation with local or state government Results of consultation with residents and the Resident Advisory Board Results of consultation with advocacy groups Other: (list below) 10.
-Additional Information.
-Describe the following, as well as any additional information HUD has requested. (a) Progress in Meeting Mission and Goals.
+Other Housing Needs & Strategies: (list needs and strategies below) (2) Reasons for Selecting Strategies Of the factors listed below, select all that influenced the PHA's selection of the strategies it will pursue: Funding constraints Staffing constraints ☐ Funding constraints ☐ Staffing constraints ☐ Limited availability of sites for assisted housing ☐ Extent to which particular housing needs are met by other organizations in the community ☐ Evidence of housing needs as demonstrated in the Consolidated Plan and other information 9.1 Extent to which particular housing needs are met by other organizations in the community Evidence of housing needs as demonstrated in the Consolidated Plan and other information available to the PHA ✓ Influence of the housing market on PHA programs ✓ Community priorities regarding housing assistance ✓ Results of consultation with local or state government ✓ Results of consultation with residents and the Resident Advisory Board ✓ Results of consultation with advocacy groups Results of consultation with local or state government Results of consultation with residents and the Decident Advisory Deard Results of consultation with residents and the Resident Advisory Board U Other: (list below) Additional Information .
+Describe the following, as well as any additional information HUD has 10. requested.
+0 (a) Progress in Meeting Mission and Goals.
 Provide a brief statement of the PHA's progress in meeting the mission and goals described in the 5-Year Plan.
-See Five-Year Plan Progress Report (b) Significant Amendment and Substantial Deviation/Modification.
-Provide the PHA's definition of "significant amendment" and "substantial deviation/modification"
+See Five-Year Plan with this submission and will submit Progress Report next year. (b) Significant Amendment and Substantial Deviation/Modification.
+Provide the PHA's definition of "significant amendment" and "substantial deviation/modification" of significant amenament and substantial deviation/modification